2 Engines Under the Wings

 The Boeing 787 has 3 versions: 787-8, 787-9, and 787-10.
 The only difference between them is length (and seating capacity inside).
 The 787-8 looks similar to a 767 and is about the same size, but the major difference is the nose which is a more aerodynamic sloping design.
 All 787 versions have 4 exit doors per side.
 Also, the wings on all 787s do not have winglets but they have a well defined upward curvature and the wingtips are more slightly curved upward as well.
 This improves the plane’s aerodynamics, fuel economy, and range.

-The engines on this plane are very large and the rear edge of the exhaust duct has a serrated, chevron pattern (The only other Boeing jet using this engine is the new version of the 747) which helps reduce noise.
+The engines on this plane are very large and the rear edge of the exhaust duct has a serrated, chevron pattern identical to the 737 Max and 747-8 which helps reduce noise.

 The Boeing 787 has 3 versions: 787-8, 787-9, and 787-10.
 The only difference between them is length (and seating capacity inside).
 The 787-8 looks similar to a 767 and is about the same size, but the major difference is the nose which is a more aerodynamic sloping design.
 All 787 versions have 4 exit doors per side.
 Also, the wings on all 787s do not have winglets but they have a well defined upward curvature and the wingtips are more slightly curved upward as well.
 This improves the plane’s aerodynamics, fuel economy, and range.

-The engines on this plane are very large and the rear edge of the exhaust duct has a serrated, chevron pattern (The only other Boeing jet using this engine is the new version of the 747) which helps reduce noise.
+The engines on this plane are very large and the rear edge of the exhaust duct has a serrated, chevron pattern identical to the 737 Max and 747-8 which helps reduce noise.

 The Boeing 787 has 3 versions: 787-8, 787-9, and 787-10.
 The only difference between them is length (and seating capacity inside).
 The 787-8 looks similar to a 767 and is about the same size, but the major difference is the nose which is a more aerodynamic sloping design.
 All 787 versions have 4 exit doors per side.
 Also, the wings on all 787s do not have winglets but they have a well defined upward curvature and the wingtips are more slightly curved upward as well.
 This improves the plane’s aerodynamics, fuel economy, and range.

-The engines on this plane are very large and the rear edge of the exhaust duct has a serrated, chevron pattern (The only other Boeing jet using this engine is the new version of the 747) which helps reduce noise.
+The engines on this plane are very large and the rear edge of the exhaust duct has a serrated, chevron pattern identical to the 737 Max and 747-8 which helps reduce noise.

 The A330 is a twin engine version of the 4-engine A340 model and looks very similar to the Boeing 777.
 As noted above, the top of the Boeing fuselage under the tail curves down while the Airbus is straight, and the window line at the rear of the A330 curves upward.
 The A330 has winglets while the 777 does not.
 The tailcone at the end of the 777 fuselage ends in a wedge shape where the APU exhaust is located while the A330 is more cone shaped.